TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Hardware

 * (2023) Recorder with basic editing and on-demand usage functionalities: One will be surprised how barren this market (in terms of supply?) is, and existing mobile apps just doesn't justify the needs.
 A proper recorder should be able to: 1) Run on demand, 2) Allow insertion, 3) Allow deletion.
 And ideally those are achieved with physical buttons.
 I don't see the need for wifi support, but being able to write directly to SD cards is a must.
+* (2022, 2023) Precise Head Position Tracking for AR: May use base stations.

 ## Non-Centralized Applications